filipsobol/sonda/docs/configuration.md

 * **Type:** boolean
 * **Default:** `false`

-Determines whether to calculate the sizes of assets after compression with GZIP.
+Specifies whether to calculate the sizes of assets after compression with GZIP.

-The report will include estimated compressed sizes for each file within an asset.
-However, unlike the compressed size of the entire asset, these individual file estimates are approximate and should be used as a general reference.
+The report includes estimated compressed sizes for each file within an asset.
+However, these estimates are approximate and should be used as a general reference.

-Enabling this option will increase the time needed to generate the report.
+Enabling this option may increase the time required to generate the report.

-See the [Compression sizes](/features/compression-sizes) section for more information.
+For more details, see the [Compression sizes](/features/compression-sizes) section.

 ### `brotli`

 * **Type:** boolean
 * **Default:** `false`

-Determines whether to calculate the sizes of assets after compression with Brotli.
+Specifies whether to calculate the sizes of assets after compression with Brotli.

-The report will include estimated compressed sizes for each file within an asset.
-However, unlike the compressed size of the entire asset, these individual file estimates are approximate and should be used as a general reference.
+The report includes estimated compressed sizes for each file within an asset.
+However, these estimates are approximate and should be used as a general reference.

-Enabling this option will increase the time needed to generate the report.
+Enabling this option may increase the time required to generate the report.

-See the [Compression sizes](/features/compression-sizes) section for more information.
+For more details, see the [Compression sizes](/features/compression-sizes) section.